-Lord Ganapathi is believed to be present in as many as 32 different forms and Dwija Ganapathi is regarded as the 6th among them.
+Dwija Ganapati is regarded as the 6th form among the 32 different forms of Ganapati.
 The word ‘Dwija’ is a combination of two terms ‘Dwi’, denoting the number two and ‘Ja’, an abbreviation of ‘Janma’, which means birth.
-Thus ‘Dwija’ simply means ‘Twice Born’.
-Normally this word is used to refer to Brahmins, for whom, normal birth is regarded as the first birth and the wearing of the ‘Sacred Thread’ and obtaining the right to perform the holy rituals as the second.
-However, Dwija Ganapathi is regarded as a Lord equivalent to Brahma, the God of creation.
-This Ganesha is also similar to Brahma in appearance, pure white in colour, and with four heads and the same number of hands.
-He holds in His hands, the japa mala made of Rudhraksha beads, a Kamandalam, the water vessel, a dhandam, an ascetic’s staff and an ancient work or scripture made of ole leaves.
+Thus ‘Dwija’ simply means ‘twice born’.
+Normally this word is used to refer to Brahmins, for whom, normal birth is regarded as the first birth and the wearing of the ‘sacred thread’ and obtaining the right to perform the holy rituals as the second.
+However, Dwija Ganapati is regarded as a Lord equivalent to Brahma, the God of creation.
+This Ganesha is also similar to Brahma in appearance, pure white in color, and with four heads and the same number of hands.
+He holds in his hands, the japa mala made of Rudhraksha beads, a Kamandalam (water vessel), a dhandam (an ascetic’s staff) and an ancient work or scripture made of ole leaves.

-The Mantra, which reads as under in Sanskrit, describes the form of this ‘Twice-born Ganapathi’ in detail and prays for his grace and blessings.
+The mantra, which reads as under in Sanskrit, describes the form of this ‘Twice-born Ganapati’ in detail and prays for his grace and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.